joelmbaka/titan/SUBDOMAIN-SETUP-SOLUTION.md

 3. **Manual Setup**: Added a UI component to allow users to manually trigger subdomain setup if automatic setup fails.
 4. **User Feedback**: Enhanced UI to provide clear feedback on the subdomain setup process.
 5. **Utility Scripts**: Created scripts for managing DNS records and checking subdomain availability.
+6. **DNS Record Management**: Tools to delete and recreate DNS records when needed.

 ## Implementation Details